 - Market-Based Compensation Targets.
 We generally target the market median (50th percentile) for each major element of compensation for our named executive officers.
 To help ensure market-based levels of compensation, we measure the major elements of compensation annually for a job against available data for similar positions in other companies.
 In establishing individual incentive targets and awards, the Compensation Committee considers the data provided by its consultant, the level and nature of the executive's responsibility, the executive's experience and the Committee's own qualitative assessment of the executive's performance. - Pay for Performance.
 We believe that a substantial portion of the compensation for our named executive officers should be "at risk," meaning that the executives will receive a certain percentage of their total compensation only to the extent CenterPoint Energy and the particular executive accomplish goals established by the Compensation Committee.
-While compensation targets will to a large extent reflect the market, actual compensation in a given year will vary based on CenterPoint Energy's performance, and to a lesser extent, on qualitative appraisals of individual performance. - 2010 Compensation.
-After not increasing the base salaries of our named executive officers in 2009, the Compensation Committee reviewed and approved increases to base salaries in 2010 ranging from 3.2% to 4.4% for our named executive officers, which were comparable to the average base pay increases for our employees generally.
-In 2010, the Compensation Committee reviewed, but did not change, the short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for our named executive officers from the target levels established for 2009 incentive compensation. - Actions Taken Regarding 2011 Compensation Program.
-In February 2011, the Compensation Committee reviewed and approved increases to base salaries ranging from 2.7% to 4.2% for our named executive officers, which were comparable to the average base pay increases for our employees generally.
-The Compensation Committee also reviewed, but did not change, the short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for our named executive officers from the target levels established for 2010 incentive compensation. - Stock Ownership Guidelines.
-We have established executive stock ownership guidelines applicable to our named executive officers in order to appropriately align the interests of our named executive officers with our shareholders' interests for CenterPoint Energy common stock. - Recoupment Policy.
+While compensation targets will to a large extent reflect the market, actual compensation in a given year will vary based on CenterPoint Energy's performance, and to a lesser extent, on qualitative appraisals of individual performance. - 2011 Compensation.
+The Compensation Committee reviewed and approved increases to base salaries in 2011 ranging from 2.7% to 4.2% for our named executive officers, which were comparable to the average base pay increases for our employees generally.
+In 2011, the Compensation Committee reviewed, but did not change, the short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for our named executive officers from the target levels established for both 2010 and 2009 incentive compensation. - Stock Ownership Guidelines.
+We have established executive stock ownership guidelines applicable to all of our officers in order to appropriately align the interests of our officers with our shareholders' interests for CenterPoint Energy common stock.
+Effective January 1, 2012, we revised our executive stock ownership guidelines in order to increase the amount of CenterPoint Energy common stock to be owned by our Chief Executive Officer from four times base salary to five times base salary, and to provide that unvested performance share awards will no longer be counted towards the guidelines for all of our officers.
+In addition, the ownership requirement will be determined based on the executive's base salary at the end of the calendar year (prior to 2012, the ownership requirement was determined based on the executive's base salary at the time he or she became covered by the guidelines or at the time of promotion to a higher level covered by the guidelines). - Recoupment Policy.
 We have implemented a policy for the recoupment of short term and/or long term incentive payments in the event an officer is found to have engaged in any fraud, intentional misconduct or gross negligence that leads to a restatement of all, or a portion of, our financial results.
 This policy permits us to pursue recovery of incentive payments if the payment would have been lower based on the restated financial results.

-The discussion under "Compensation Discussion and Analysis" beginning on page 23 describes our executive compensation program and the related decisions made by the Compensation Committee in more detail.
-We encourage you to read this discussion, as well as the summary compensation table and other related compensation tables and narrative discussion under "Executive Compensation Tables" beginning on page 35, which provides detailed information regarding the compensation of our named executive officers.
+The discussion under "Compensation Discussion and Analysis" beginning on page 22 describes our executive compensation program and the related decisions made by the Compensation Committee in more detail.
+We encourage you to read this discussion, as well as the summary compensation table and other related compensation tables and narrative discussion under "Executive Compensation Tables" beginning on page 38, which provides detailed information regarding the compensation of our named executive officers.